ze-ouyang/cupyint_doc/docs/source/tutorial.rst

   cupyint.set_backend(data_type) #this sets single precision data type in the backend

   def function(x, params):
-    # "params" is necessary in defining integrand.
+    # "params" is necessary in defining the integrand.
     # However, this depends on how many parameters we have for the integrand.
 For the case here, we will set "params" to 1 later.
       return cp.sin(x) * params[0]